bmoses00/WebsiteGenerator/README.md

 # WebsiteGenerator

 All files were created by us, we did not base the code off of anyone else.
-This project requires nodejs in order to run.
+This project requires Node.js in order to run.
 We used gpt3.5-turbo API, so we did not train any models ourselves.

 OPTION A: (use the testing program to generate programs in v1, v2, v3 for each prompt in the prompts array in the scripts/testing.js file)